-There were no repurchases of Snap-on's common stock by the company during the second quarter of fiscal 2020.
+The following chart discloses information regarding the shares of Snap-on's common stock repurchased by the company during the third quarter of fiscal 2020, all of which were purchased pursuant to the Board's authorizations that the company has publicly announced.
 Snap-on has undertaken stock repurchases from time to time to offset dilution created by shares issued for employee and franchisee stock purchase plans and equity plans, and for other corporate purposes, as well as when the company believes market conditions are favorable.
 The repurchase of Snap-on common stock is at the company's discretion, subject to prevailing financial and market conditions, and pursuant to the Board's authorizations that the company has publicly announced.